 The most common area for youth to show off their exhibits is through the 4-H competitions.
 The animal competitions include: dairy cattle and showmanship, goats, sheep, poultry, rabbits, dogs, and cats.
 The project exhibits include areas such as communication and expressive arts, food and nutrition, fine arts and crafts, textiles and clothing, horticulture, etc. All 4-H exhibits are evaluated using the Danish Judging system.
 This means that each project or animal is judged according to a standard that rates its own merit rather than against another participants work.
 The standards are as follows:

-Blue or Excellent: The workmanship slows little need for improvement.
+Blue or Excellent: The workmanship shows little need for improvement.

 Red or Good: The workmanship is satisfactory or average but there are definite areas for improvement.